 Getting out of a bathtub sometimes can be really hard and exhausting for seniors.
-It’s especially true if an elderly person suffers from arthritis, bad knee, or any other condition that leads to mobility difficulties.
+It’s especially true if an elderly person suffers from arthritis, a bad knee, or any other condition that leads to mobility difficulties.
 Pain and balance issues make it even more difficult to get out of the tub safely.

 In this post, besides showing you how to get out of the bathtub I’ll also give you some suggestions on what measures to take that’ll make your and your senior loved ones’ life much easier.

 Note: If you suffer from balance issues, injured or sore limbs, muscle weakness, degenerative joint disease, or any kind of mobility disorder you may need an assistive device to get out of the bathtub safely.
 In these cases, I recommend that you consult with your physician for a personalized solution.